CalLavicka/game0/README.md

 Another challenge was the difficulty of the game.
 I ended up increasing the size of the eggs and reducing the hitbox size of enemies to allow for more leniency, and silently increase the hitboxes when a golden egg is collected to make it more fun.

 Finally, because the limitation of using vertex colors, I had to change the assets from the initial design document.
-I ended up using the assets provided with base0, with some color adjustments.
+I left the asset creation to the end and instead focussed on coding, and as such I ended up using the assets provided with base0 for simplicity, with some color adjustments.
+Given more time, I would create custom assets in blender that better displayed what was what.

 Good Code: